Cussa/alura-kafka-formation/README.md

 - The Json deserialization is able to use the generics to do the work without needing the `type`, as done in the course.
 However, it has some issues to deserialize a json object to string directly.
 So, I created a converter on the JsonKafkaAdapter.
 - With the changes made, the constructor for the `KafkaService` is simpler now.
 You only need to specify the `IDeserializer` in case you want to work with a different type comparing with the `T` type.

+### Kafka: Batches, correlation ids e dead letters - Class 4

+- Different from Java, the Kafka-DotNet only deliver one message per time.
+So, there is no implementation of the Max Poll Records.
+[See more](https://github.com/confluentinc/confluent-kafka-dotnet/issues/1451).

 # Formação Kafka - Alura Cursos

 Esta é uma implementação em C# da [Formação Kafka](https://cursos.alura.com.br/formacao-kafka) da [@alura-cursos](https://github.com/alura-cursos)